-EDUC 609-3 Aboriginal/Indigenous Learners: History, Culture, and Ways of Knowing EDUC 620-4 Educational Assessment and Evaluation EDUC 621-3 Classroom Assessment Practices EDUC 622-4 Psychoeducational Assessment EDUC 631-3 Educational Applications of Computer Technology EDUC 632-3 Language Development: Implications for Education EDUC 634-3 Achievement Motivation EDUC 637-3 Interventions for Literacy Disorders EDUC 638-3 Mathematic Disorders and Remediation EDUC 639-3 School-Based Teams, Consultants, and Families EDUC 640-3 Focus on a Selected Disability EDUC 642-3 Personal and Career Planning for Students with Special Needs EDUC 795-3 Research Seminar (Strongly Recommended, and may be required by supervisor if EDUC 799 Thesis or EDUC 798 Project has been chosen for the completion route)
+EDUC 609-3 Aboriginal/Indigenous Learners: History, Culture, and Ways of Knowing EDUC 621-3 Classroom Assessment Practices EDUC 622-4 Psychoeducational Assessment EDUC 632-3 Language Development: Implications for Education EDUC 634-3 Achievement Motivation EDUC 637-3 Interventions for Literacy Disorders EDUC 638-3 Mathematic Disorders and Remediation EDUC 639-3 School-Based Teams, Consultants, and Families EDUC 640-3 Focus on a Selected Disability EDUC 642-3 Personal and Career Planning for Students with Special Needs

+EDUC 795-3

+Research Seminar (Strongly Recommended, and may be required by supervisor if EDUC 799 Thesis or EDUC 798 Project has been chosen for the completion route)

-- With the approval of the Graduate Supervisor and Graduate Program Chair, a student may complete up to 6 credit hours of graduate course work not from the above list.
+- With the approval of the Graduate Supervisor and Graduate Program Chair, a student may complete up to 6 credit hours of graduate coursework not from the above list.
 These elective credit hours may be other graduate-level EDUC courses, and/or from other UNBC graduate programs, and/or from other accredited Canadian universities via approved transfer agreements (e.g., Western Deans' Agreement). - This course focuses in depth on educational aspects of a specific disability or range of disabilities, such as FASD, Autism Spectrum Disorder, hearing disability and deafness, or visual impairment.
 The courses are named specifically: e.g., Focus on Autism, Focus on FASD.
 A student may take this course up to two times (each time with a different focus).